buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Removing poison

-The spell Remove Poison (page ) performs a counteract check against the poison, and thus the poisoned condition.
+The spell Neutralize Poison (page ) performs a counteract check against the poison, and thus the poisoned condition.

 If the DC of the poison is not expressed, then it is considered sufficient to simply cast the spell to nullify its effects.